 All students are considered on the basis of their admissions application; a separate application is required only for the FDDS and United Methodist scholarship.

 Is it renewable?

-Scholarships are renewable for up to eight semesters of undergraduate study provided that scholarship recipients take at least 12 credits per semester, maintain a 3.2 or higher cumulative GPA and completes a total of 30 credits within the academic year (fall and spring semesters).
+Scholarships are renewable for up to eight semesters of undergraduate study provided that scholarship recipients remain enrolled full-time, maintain a 3.2 or higher cumulative GPA and complete a total of 30 credits within the academic year (fall and spring semesters).

 When will I be notified?